-The governors present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2018 to 31 August 2019.
+The governors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2019 to 31 August 2020.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The academy trust operates an academy for pupils aged 4 to 7.
-It has a pupil capacity of 270 and had a roll of 2525 in the school census in May 2019.
+It has a pupil capacity of 270 and had a roll of 239 in the school census in January 2020.